Redocly/redocly-cli/docs/resources/rules/assertions.md

 ### `casing` example

-The following example asserts the casing style is `PascalCase` for named Examples map keys.
+The following example asserts the casing style is `PascalCase` for NamedExamples map keys.

 ```yaml
 lint: